PavanRangani/docs/docs/prd/aggregated-report/manage-aggregate-report.md

 ### UX Rule

-- Shows proper message when report is not available in any of the entities.
+- When under any entity, if there isn't any "App report", it shows proper message
 - `Download PDF` action of any particular report will be disable if download request for that same report is in WIATING or IN_PROGRESS state.

 ### UI Rule